Pushouts of affine algebraic sets: Pushouts of affine algebraic sets

-This yields a contradiction as restriction of $\eta_B$ to $D'$ clearly does not factor through $\eta_B$ restricted to $\varrho(D)$ as $\eta_B(\varrho(D))$ is strictly smaller than $\eta_B(D')$ $-$ the assumed pullback of the diagram in the category of coordinate rings. \end{proof} Therefore we have successfully translated a geometric question about the existence of pushouts of $K-$algebraic sets to the question whether ring-theoretic pullbacks of induced diagrams of their coordinate rings are finitely generated.
+This yields a contradiction as restriction of $\eta_B$ to $D'$ clearly does not factor through $\eta_B$ restricted to $\varrho(D)$ due to $\eta_B(\varrho(D))$ being strictly smaller than $\eta_B(D')$, the assumed pullback of the diagram in the category of coordinate rings. \end{proof}

+Therefore, we have successfully translated a geometric question about existence of pushouts of $K-$algebraic sets to the question of whether ring-theoretic pullbacks of induced diagrams of their coordinate rings are finitely generated $K-$algebras.

-We will study this problem in a quite general setting of pullbacks of diagrams of communative unital Noetherian rings and finitely generated algebras over them.
+Below, we study this problem in a general setting of pullbacks of diagrams of communative unital Noetherian rings and finitely generated algebras over them.
 There are already some results in speacial cases when one of the ring homomorphims is surjective by \cite{Fon} and \cite{BW}.